ChildMindInstitute/mindlogger-backend/docs/deploy.rst

 ----------------

-Every time a new commit is pushed to master, Docker Hub is updated with a new image of a docker container running Girder.
+Every time a new commit is pushed to master, Docker Hub is updated with a new image of a docker container running girderformindlogger.
 This container exposes Girder at port 8080 and requires the database URL to be passed in as an option.
 For more information, see the
-`Docker Hub Page <https://registry.hub.docker.com/u/girder/girder/>`_.
+`Docker Hub Page <https://registry.hub.docker.com/u/girderformindlogger/girderformindlogger/>`_.
 Since the container does not run a database, you'll need to run a command in the form: ::

-   $ docker run -p 8080:8080 girder/girder -d mongodb://db-server-external-ip:27017/girder --host 0.0.0.0
+   $ docker run -p 8080:8080 girderformindlogger/girderformindlogger -d mongodb://db-server-external-ip:27017/girderformindlogger --host 0.0.0.0

 Google Container Engine
 -----------------------